Mount Pulag: Geography

 Mount Pulag stands at 2928 m high.
 The peak of the mountain is located in the Municipality of Kabayan Province of Benguet.

 Climate

 The climate at the summit of Mount Pulag is subpolar oceanic (Köppen Cwc), bordering a subtropical highland (Köppen Cwb) climate, as its summer mean temperatures only slightly exceed 10 degrees Celsius.
 Rainfall on the mountain averages 4489 mm yearly with August being the wettest month with an average rainfall of 1135 mm.

-Snow has not fallen on its top in at least the past 100 years, only hailstorms that look like snow.
-However, there have been mild flurries on the mountain, especially during December, January and February.
-Frost is more common on the mountain due to the low temperature during those months.
+Snow has never fallen on its top, as snow is impossible due to lack of elevation and subzero temperatures.
+However, there are hailstorms that look like snow.
+Frost is common on the mountain due to the low temperature during those months.

 During the winter season, the temperature at the highest point of the mountain is known to dip into sub-freezing temperatures, making it the coldest place in the country.
-The only recorded incidence of snow was in the late 1800s.
+There is no recorded instance of snow here.